orditeck/2ndbrain/Improvements to Cheap Publish.md

 - Better support for resized images
 	- [Obsidian doc](https://help.obsidian.md/How+to/Format+your+notes#Resizing+images)
 	- [Discussion on obsidian-export](https://github.com/zoni/obsidian-export/discussions/59)
-- Sort sidebar by frontmatter key
+- Sort sidebar by using a frontmatter key